 What’s the Embarkation Process Like?

 Ready to get back on the ship?
 You can head back anytime.
-When you leave the ship, the staff will let you know if you need your keycard and ID to get back on or just your keycard.
-These days it’s a good idea just to bring both items with you as more ports seems to be requiring them to return to the ship.
+When you leave the ship, the staff will let you know if you need your keycard and ID to get back on, or just your keycard.
+These days it’s a good idea just to bring both items with you as more ports seem to be requiring them to return to the ship.

 Once at the ship, you’ll head through a security checkpoint with a metal detector and an x-ray for your belongings.
 If you bring any alcohol back on the ship with you, it will be taken and held in storage until the end of the cruise and then returned.
 Your keycard will also be scanned.